This course is delivered by Kingston School of Art (the new name from September 2017).

 Our excellent reputation means that industry leaders regularly visit our student shows to see the best of the new talent.

-Where is the Faculty based?
-The Faculty is based at the University's Knights Park campus, where our well-equipped facilities offer a modern study environment so that you graduate with cutting-edge skills and knowledge.
+Where is Kingston School of Art based?
+Kingston School of Art is based at the University's Knights Park campus, where our well-equipped facilities offer a modern study environment so that you graduate with cutting-edge skills and knowledge.